Ear2Earth User Guide

 5.2 Modifying the BPM

 Users can control the speed of the music by making changes to the number of beats-per-minute, or BPM.
+This will change the speed of the music.
 There are two ways to change the BPM.
-First, select the following slider in the top menu:
+First, users can drag the slider in the top menu to the right or left to increase or decrease the BPM respectively.
+With a minimum of 50 BPM and a maximum of 200 BPM, users can set exact values with the slider.

 6. Selecting Sensors and Readings